-This fresh herb filled garlic aïoli is the perfect companion to a platter of seasonal vegetables for your next brunch.
+This fresh herb aïoli is the perfect companion to a platter of seasonal vegetables for your next brunch.

 Young spring vegetables are so fresh and tender right now they hardly need a thing to accompany them; well, except perhaps for a dab of green herb aïoli.

 Light, bright and very spring-like aïoli is the perfect counterpart to a platter of seasonal vegetables like asparagus, radishes and carrots.
 The versatile Provencal sauce is a nice starting place for a casual meal with friends complete with glasses of crisp rosé wine.
 Think of it as your secret to easy spring and summer entertaining.